-The audited financial statements of AEGON N.V. in respect to the years ended December 31, 2006 and 2007 are incorporated by reference in this Registration Document.
+The audited financial statements of AEGON N.V. in respect to the years ended December 31, 2006, 2007 and 2008 are incorporated by reference in this Registration Document, as well as the first quarter 2009 results release.
 All financial information has been derived from internal analyses and has been subject to our internal control procedures.